tokenami/tokenami/README.md

 npm login --scope=@tokenami --auth-type=legacy --registry=https://npm.pkg.github.com
 ```

-### Intellisense not working for tokens
+### Missing types in Remix project

 Tokenami creates a `tokenami.config.js` file by default.
-If you do not get the correct types/intellisense for your project after [configuring the TypeScript plugin](#user-content-configure-typescript), you might have `moduleResolution: "Bundler"` in your tsconfig.
+If you do not get the correct types/intellisense for your project after [configuring the TypeScript plugin](#user-content-configure-typescript), you likely have `moduleResolution: "Bundler"` in your tsconfig.
 Rename your config to `tokenami.config.ts` and update imports in `tokenami.d.ts` if you hit this issue.

 ## Credits